wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

 ![LibertyDevMode](./images/media/LibertyDevMode.png)

 You can use the capabilities of Liberty dev mode inside and outside of an IDE.
 This provides you with the flexibility of choice.
-In a terminal window, you would use Liberty in dev mode with maven using the command **mvn liberty:dev** or **mvn liberty:devc** if you want to develop in a container.
+In a terminal window, you use Liberty in dev mode with maven by using the command **mvn liberty:dev** or **mvn liberty:devc** if you want to develop in a container.

-In the lab environment, the Liberty tools plugin has been installed into Visual Studio Code.
-Therefore you will use the integrated Liberty dashboard instead.
+In the lab environment, the Liberty tools plugin is installed into Visual Studio Code.
+Therefore you use the integrated Liberty dashboard instead.

 1. In Visual Studio Code, expand the Liberty Dashboard.